noah-boeckmann/Learning_Balance_Control_PNU2025-1/README.md

 ## 1. Introduction

-Wheel-legged robots represent a novel and promising class of mobile robotic systems that aim to combine the best of both worlds: the energy-efficient locomotion of wheeled robots with the terrain adaptability and versatility of legged robots.
-This hybrid design makes them particularly suitable for applications in unstructured or dynamic environments — such as search and rescue missions, exploration, or delivery tasks — where both speed and stability are required.
+Wheel-legged robots are a promising class of mobile robotic systems that combine the energy efficiency of wheels with the terrain adaptability of legs.
+This hybrid design makes them well-suited for unstructured or dynamic environments, such as exploration and delivery, where both mobility and stability are essential.

-However, designing control strategies for such systems is highly non-trivial.
-The robot’s inherently unstable structure, especially when standing still or adjusting its posture, presents significant control challenges.
-These include:
+However, designing control strategies for such systems is complex.
+Their inherently unstable structure, especially during standing or posture adjustments, presents challenges such as:

-- **Nonlinear dynamics** due to the interaction between wheels and legs
+- Nonlinear dynamics from wheel-leg interactions
-- **Instability** in the upright position, resembling the classical inverted pendulum problem
+- Upright instability resembling the inverted pendulum problem
-- **Sensitivity to perturbations**, such as shifts in the center of gravity or sudden changes in terrain
+- Sensitivity to perturbations like shifts in the center of gravity or terrain changes
-- **Changing kinematics** when altering the robot’s height or configuration
+- Varying kinematics during height adjustments

-Traditional control methods such as PID or LQ regulators rely heavily on accurate modeling of the system dynamics.
-However, deriving such models for complex, hybrid systems like wheel-legged robots is tedious, time-consuming, and often fails to generalize well in real-world conditions with uncertainties and disturbances.
+Traditional control approaches like PID or LQR require accurate system models, which are difficult to derive and often lack robustness in uncertain real-world scenarios.

 ### Motivation and Idea